-Securities Lending.
-The fund may lend securities (up to one-third of total assets) to approved institutions.
+Securities lending.
+The fund may lend securities (up to one-third of total assets) to approved institutions, such as registered broker-dealers, banks and pooled investment vehicles.

 There are several risk factors that could hurt the fund's performance, cause you to lose money or cause the fund's performance to trail that of other investments.
 The fund may not achieve its investment objective, and is not intended to be a complete investment program.
 An investment in the fund is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency.